Comic book death: Notable examples

 Although several comic book deaths are well-known, two of the best-known are the 1980 "death" of Jean Grey in Marvel's "Dark Phoenix Saga" and that of Superman in DC's highly publicized 1993 "Death of Superman" storyline.
 There is one major distinction between the two, however—whereas it was never intended that Superman's death be permanent, but rather that he would return to life at the conclusion of the story, Jean's passing was intended to be permanent, as the editor Jim Shooter felt that would be the only satisfactory outcome given that she had committed mass murder.
 Despite this, the story was retconned a few years later to facilitate Jean's return.

 In 2007, the death of Captain America made real-world headlines when he met his apparent end, but Steve Rogers returned in Captain America: Reborn two years later in 2009.

 Planters cited comic book deaths (particularly those adapted in the Marvel Cinematic Universe) as the inspiration for a storyline killing off its century-old mascot Mr. Peanut in January 2020 and having him reborn as a baby the next month.

+An early prime time television version of this plot trope is in the 1970s original superhero series The Six Million Dollar Man after the 2-part episode "The Bionic Woman" produced spectacular ratings.
+With that unexpected success, the producers wanted to produce a spinoff series featuring the character despite the fact that Jaime Sommers was killed off on the operating table from bionic rejection at the story's conclusion.
+To do so, a story in the next season, "Return of the Bionic Woman," was produced where Steve Austin discovers that Jaime had been placed in cryogenic freezing at another doctor's insistence after she was declared dead, which allowed her medical condition to be successfully treated enough to revive her, albeit without her memory of Steve Austin.

 In-universe acknowledgement

 Comic book characters themselves have made comments about the frequency of resurrections.
 Professor X has commented "in mutant heaven there are no pearly gates, but instead revolving doors".
 When Siryn was made aware of her father's death, she refused to mourn him, giddily claiming that since her father has died as an X-Man, he was likely going to be soon resurrected, shocking her friends.
-Her father is later restored to life but is recruited by the Apocalypse Twins as part of their new Horsemen of Apocalypse.
-The obituary writer of the in-universe newspaper the Daily Bugle once bemoaned to reporter Ben Urich about how many retractions he has had to write after each resurrection of a superhero or supervillain.
+Her father is restored to life but is recruited by the Apocalypse Twins as part of their new Horsemen of Apocalypse.

+Stating that he often pondered why superheroes return to life, Reed Richards said "it's almost proof of a higher power, of someone who needs us to live to stop what's coming.
+To fight the good fight".
+The obituary writer of the in-universe newspaper the Daily Bugle bemoaned to reporter Ben Urich about how many retractions he has had to write after each resurrection of a superhero or supervillain.
 In one issue of The Incredible Hercules, there is a betting game for then deceased superheroes to return to life.